 - Introduction to research ethics and secure data management

 - Introduction to the special collections and archives at the Regenstein Library, as well as Chicago-area archives as relevant

 - How to produce an effective research proposal and grant application

 - Crafting effective research abstracts and presenting your research: oral presentations

 - An introduction to graduate study and national fellowship opportunities

 - CSI Scholars will also enjoy a number of informal social events throughout the summer

-CSI Research Scholar project descriptions will be posted in January 2024.
+2024 CSI Research Scholar project descriptions will be posted in January 2024.
 CSI Research Scholar project descriptions from 2023 are available here, if you would like to know what scholars worked on last summer.
 Please review them carefully before starting an application.

 2024 Program Dates: June 17 – August 15, 2024

 This is a full-time, 9 week summer research experience.
 Summer Institute scholars are expected to participate fully in their research appointment, as well as the formal CSI schedule during the 9 weeks.
-All CSI scholars are expected to participate in a pre-orientation event in Spring Quarter and in the closing symposium on Thursday, August 17, 2023.
+All CSI scholars are expected to participate in the closing symposium on Thursday, August 15, 2024.